| Which

 - Assessed her current health, risks and needs

-- Set and wrote down Anjali's short term and long term health goals
+- Set and wrote down Anjali's short term and long term health goals - defined her

-- defined her goals clearly.
+goals clearly.

 - Set a realistic timetable based on her work and home timings

-- Made a customized menu plan and lifestyle plan that catered
+- Made a customized menu plan and lifestyle plan that catered to her tastes

 - Guided her throughout the process with constant reminders.